|

 Presidents Science Advisor Jack Gibbons who had proposed making Roswell a test case

 for new declassification procedures.
-Rockefeller wrote,
+Rockefeller wrote, "Jacks suggestion to make the

 1947 event a test case of the Governments willingness to review classification